Bloggers for Birth Kits FAQ

 I’ve found the plastic sheets to be a bit of a hassle.
 Do you know of any pre-cut plastic sheets?

 I do not.
 (Let me know if you find some!)
-I know it’s not very convenient, but the most cost-effective route I’ve found is to buy the large sheets and cut them down to size.
-You can find these in the painting section.
-This is the most “difficult” (time-consuming) part of putting the kits together.
+I know it’s not very convenient, but the most cost-effective route I’ve found is to buy the large plastic sheets and cut them down to size.
+You can find these in the painting section, or even use disposable table cloths if they fold down easily.
+Cutting the sheets to size is the most “difficult” (time-consuming) part of putting the kits together, so factor that in when you’re planning your kit making day.

 Does it matter if the blades are sterilized or individually packaged?